Our Vision for our curriculum

 - the opportunity to represent the school in an external sporting event

-- the opportunity to perform a theatrical production on a stage in an external venue
+- the opportunity to perform for an audience, i.e. in a theatrical production or concert

-- forge links with children in a local school from a different cultural and religious background (through the Building Bridges project)
+- linking with children in a local school from a different cultural and religious background (through the Building Bridges project)

-- develop their enterprise skills; develop their understanding of money and how to run a business (for example designing, creating, marketing and selling a product at our Christmas Fair to make a profit which can be spent on resources for their class).
-In 2018, we raised sufficient money to buy a new digital camera for use in school.
+- developing their enterprise skills; developing their understanding of money and how to run a business (for example designing, creating, marketing and selling a product at our Christmas Fair to make a profit which can be spent on resources for their class).

 Long term plans